CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 ## What Are Dependent Types?

+It will be important to understand what dependent types are when we start building a type checker for Tartlet, which is the third and final part of the tutorial.
+Fell free to skip this section and come back to it before you start part 3.

 <div class="highlight">
 In particular, when types can contain programs, we need to be able to run these programs and check whether their outputs are the same.